 - 1 tablespoon yellow mustard, or Djion mustard

-- 1 (4-ounce) box turkey stuffing mix, about a 120-gram box (equates to about 3 cups of stuffing once prepared)
+- 1 (4-ounce) box turkey stuffing mix, about one 120-gram box of turkey stuffing mix (equates to about 3 cups of stuffing once prepared)

 - 2 pounds lean ground turkey